Update July 2023: Despite the media hype, a recession has failed to materialize, and many…

 When you arrive, turn your phone off, put it away and participate.
 Be interested.
 Be present with the person or people you’re with.
 If you need to make a call or respond to a text, excuse yourself and step outside.

-We’ve all made the mistake of paying more attention to our phone or tablet than what’s happening with the people who have devoted time to actually being with us in person.
+We’ve all made the mistake of paying more attention to our phone than what’s happening with the people who have devoted time to actually being with us in the room.
 It’s tempting.
 Put the device away!

 2 Follow up.
 Thank the other party or parties for the meeting or opportunity.
 Time is precious to everyone.
 Acknowledge others for taking time for you whether it’s meeting you for coffee or submitting a proposal.
 Get back to them.
 If you say you’ll do something after you meet, make yourself a note and do it.